cossacklabs/product-docs/acra/keys/operations/backup.md

 bookCollapseSection: true
 ---

-# Key store backups
+# Keystore backups

-It is important to keep backup copies of Acra key store because this is one thing that if lost can make your data completely inaccessible to anyone.
+It is important to keep backup copies of Acra keystore because this is one thing that if lost can make your data completely inaccessible to anyone.
-Key store contents are also *very* sensitive because if leaked, your data may become completely *accessible* to anyone.
+Keystore contents are also *very* sensitive because if leaked, your data may become completely *accessible* to anyone.

-Therefore it is crucial to make and store backups of the key store in a secure manner.
+Therefore it is crucial to make and store backups of the keystore in a secure manner.
 Acra has a number of tools to help you with this task.

 ## Backing up the master keys

-Acra keys are always stored encrypted in a key store, or in a backup of a key store.
+Acra keys are always stored encrypted in a keystore, or in a backup of a keystore.
-The keys are ultimately secured by a **master key** which opens the key store.
+The keys are ultimately secured by a **master key** which opens the keystore.
-A key store cannot be accessed without the corresponding master key.
+A keystore cannot be accessed without the corresponding master key.
-The master key is not a part of a key store and cannot be restored if lost.
+The master key is not a part of a keystore and cannot be restored if lost.
 Losing the master key means losing access to the encryption keys and all data encrypted with them.

 Keep a backup copy of the master keys safe.
 For example, you may consider keeping a printed paper copy in a physical safe secured to your building.

-## Backing up key store version 1
+## Backing up keystore version 1

 {{< hint info >}}
 **Note:**
 The `acra-backup` utility is available only in [Acra Enterprise Edition](https://www.cossacklabs.com/acra/#pricing).
 {{< /hint >}}

-To make a backup copy of a key store version 1, use `acra-backup` command for `export`:
+To make a backup copy of a keystore version 1, use `acra-backup` command for `export`:

 ```shell